SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 SharePoint Embedded supports both App-Only and Delegated (App+User) calls for enterprise applications.
 App-only calls allow applications to utilize the SharePoint Embedded platform to manage containers without a signed-in user; while Delegated calls allow applications to manage containers via the SharePoint Embedded platform on behalf of the signed-in users.

 Both App-Only and Delegated SharePoint Embedded from trusted (or private) client applications are allowed.
-SharePoint Embedded authorization management blocks public clients from making api calls to create containers, whether they are App-Only or Delegated.
+SharePoint Embedded authorization management blocks public clients from making API calls to create containers, whether they're App-Only or Delegated.

 ## Container.Selected Scope

 The [Register Container Type API](register-api-documentation.md) uses the Container.Selected scope.
-You'll to call this API.
-To use it, you must configure this scope in your App manifest.
+To call it, you must configure this scope in your App manifest.

 > [!NOTE]
 > Other SharePoint Embedded Graph APIs run with the `FileStorageContainer.Selected` scope on Microsoft Graph